ohmra/Puissance4/README.md

 Connect 4, Second Year College Project

 A classis turned based connect 4 games <br>
-The code is Franglish because it was a french college project.

 # How to
 ## Using the source code